 The female Detective stood from her chair.
 ‘Hopefully for your sake you’ll be able to explain that back at the station,’ she said.

-Jacqui’s eyes moved to Luke where she held a firm gaze on him.
+Jacqui held a firm glower at Luke.
 It was clear she was not happy at all, especially with him.

 Jacqui followed the now standing Detectives and rose from her chair.
 ‘I voluntarily gave you that phone to take and examine…’ She glared at Luke. ’Surely if I had something to hide I would not have given it to you…surely you see that.’

-The female Detective removed her handcuffs from the back of her belt.
+The female Detective removed her handcuffs.
 She firmly grabbed hold of Jacqui’s arm and gently moved it behind Jacqui’s back.
 Jacqui didn’t resist but her eyes pleaded with Luke while she was read her rights by the female Detective.

-Luke raised his hand to his colleague.
+Luke raised his hand to Sharon.
 ‘No cuffs…’ he directed.
-His colleague stopped mid-sentence and froze.
+His colleague stopped mid-sentence.
 Her frowning eyes flicked back to Luke.
-Luke slightly shook his head at her; a clear non-verbal direction not to worry about the cuffs.
+Luke slightly shook his head at her.

 ‘Do you need to inform anyone of your whereabouts?’
 Luke asked Jacqui.